-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable and cannot be exhibited on a trailer.

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.
+(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)

-Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
+Any item made of wood constructed or refinished by the member, appropriate for their age, skills, and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.
+(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)